 The external auditor, KPMG, has provided details of other relationships it has with the Manager and confirmed to the Board that in its opinion it is independent of the Manager.
-The Audit Committee has reviewed the independence and objectivity of the external auditor and has reviewed the non-audit services provided by the external auditor for the financial year ended 31 December 2017.
-Fees payable to the external auditor comprised $\mathfrak{L}6,375$ (which is 26% of the audit fee) in respect of non-audit services.
-As noted above, the non-audit services relate to the Independent Review performed for the half year to 30 June 2017.
+The Audit Committee has reviewed the independence and objectivity of the external auditor.
 The Audit Committee is satisfied that the external auditor continues to demonstrate its independence.

-The appointment of KPMG has not been put out to tender notwithstanding KPMG's tenure of 22 years, as the Audit Committee, from ongoing review of the external auditor's work and effectiveness, and indirect enquiry of the Manager, remains satisfied that KPMG continue to provide a high-quality audit and effective independent challenge in carrying out their responsibilities.
+The appointment of KPMG has not been put out to tender notwithstanding KPMG's tenure of 23 years, as the Audit Committee, from ongoing review of the external auditor's work and effectiveness, and indirect enquiry of the Manager, remains satisfied that KPMG continue to provide a high-quality audit and effective independent challenge in carrying out their responsibilities.
 Under EU regulations KPMG are permitted to undertake the audit of the Company until the year ended 31 December 2022.
 The Committee will keep KPMG's appointment under ongoing review.
-The current audit director is Philip Merchant, whose appointment was approved by the Board with effect from 11 May 2016.
-Under the rotation requirements of the FRC ES, the KPMG LLP audit director will rotate every five years.
-Philip Merchant is in his second year.
+The current audit partner is Philip Merchant, appointed on 11 May 2016 and now in his third year.
+Under the rotation requirements of the FRC ES, the KPMG LLP audit partner will rotate every five years.
+Philip Merchant is in his third year.

 During the year the Committee completed an external auditor performance evaluation questionnaire.
 The Committee reviewed and discussed the results of the questionnaire.
-Having considered these matters and the effectiveness of the external auditor, the Audit Committee has recommended to the Board that, subject to shareholder approval at the 2018 Annual General Meeting, KPMG LLP be re-appointed as external auditor for the forthcoming year.
+Having considered these matters and the effectiveness of the external auditor, the Audit Committee has recommended to the Board that, subject to shareholder approval at the 2019 Annual General Meeting, KPMG LLP be re-appointed as external auditor for the forthcoming year.